adhikarimanohard-design/Code-Forge--AI/README.md

-# 🚀 CodeCollab – Real-Time AI Collaborative Coding Platform
+# 🚀 CodeCollab AI – Smart AI-Powered Cloud IDE

-A deployed, dynamic full-stack collaborative coding platform built as an advanced placement project.
-CodeCollab enables developers to code together in real time with AI-powered debugging, explanation, and live code execution.
+A deployed full-stack AI-powered online IDE that allows developers to write, execute, and manage code in real time with AI assistance, authentication, and activity tracking.

+This project is built as a production-style developer tool demonstrating full-stack engineering, backend architecture, and AI integration.

 ---